The start of each new year brings resolutions and personal goals, things that we want to achieve in the forthcoming year, but what about the house?

-Surely your home should also have a list of things to get done in 2013 and if it hasn’t, we’ll help you compile one and make the task to improve the look of your home, that much easier!
+Surely your home should also have a list of things to get done this year and if it hasn’t, we’ll help you compile one and make the task to improve the look of your home, that much easier!

 It is important when planning change for good, whether personal or otherwise, to stick to what you plan on doing, so it’s important to be realistic when planning any improvements to your house for the new year.